SciCatProject/frontend/docs/contributors/configurable_actions_technical.md

 ### 3. Variable and Input Substitution

-Variables (defined in the `variables` object) are user defined values which use placeholders referencing runtime data, such as:
+Variables (defined in the `variables` object) are user-defined values which use placeholders referencing runtime data, such as:
 - Dataset attributes (e.g., `#Dataset0Pid`, `#Dataset0FilesPath`)
 - File lists or counts
 - System information, like user authentication token (`#jwt`, `#tokenBearer`) or auto generated uuid and more.